Fiserv/brazilapi/docs/APIs-Introduction.md

 ### 2.1 Generating Token

-To generate the Token, you should access the page with specific instructions [Token][2].
+To generate the Token, you should access the page with specific instructions [Token Access](../api/?type=post&path=/token/).

 **Important&nbsp;Notice:**